codion-is/chinook/chinook-server-docker/README.md

 - Reduces image size significantly
 - Includes only the required Java modules
 - Uses the jlink launcher script with all configuration built-in

+**Note**: This module requires the Linux jlink image from `chinook-server`.
+The build process specifically looks for the `-linux` jlink output.
+While you can build Docker images from Windows or macOS, the jlink image itself must be built for Linux (which is what Docker containers run).
+See [The Badass JLink Plugin](https://badass-jlink-plugin.beryx.org) for information on how to work around this.

 ## Running